 "The scale of the challenges can't be underestimated, but this county, supported by its committed communities, local groups, and organisations, has proven time and time again that it can rise to anything it faces."

 Cllr Richard Clewer was recently appointed as Co-President of the UK100 and he is also Chair of the Countryside Climate Network, demonstrating that the council and the county is in a strong position to influence and has a national platform.

-Wiltshire Council's Climate Strategy can be found at Climate strategy.
+Wiltshire Council's Climate Strategy can be found at Climate strategy and delivery plans.

 Lots of information, including guidance on what individuals can do to make a positive difference, can be found at What you can do as an individual.

 Other projects the council has been involved with to support the county include:

 - all eight household recycling centres (HRCs) operated by FCC now provide separate labelled walk-in containers where residents and site staff can store good-quality items suitable for reuse or refurbishment, such as furniture.
 Many of these items are made available to charities, which refurbish and re-sell them or donate to families in need.
 Between April and September 2021, 90 tonnes of items were reused

 - an action planning day was held for town and parish councils to empower them to make practical changes in their communities

 - a new solar panel bulk buying scheme, called Solar Together Wiltshire recently launched which will enable Wiltshire residents to get high quality solar panels at a lower cost.

 - the ongoing #WiltsCanDoThis behaviour change social media campaign has been seen more than 1.1 million times